icyJoseph/state-with-deps/README.md

 };
 ```

-And when data changes, if it has the same length, we should not add one more to the App render count.
+And when data changes, if it has the same length, we should not add one more to the `App render` count.

 ## Test case

-Manually testing this is trivial, however, it is best to seal the desired behavior behind a unit test.
+Since this behavior is kind of counter intuitive, at least for me, we might fool ourselves thinking we have a solution.
+That's why it is best to seal the desired behavior behind a unit test, and make sure we can write code that passes the test.

+> This repository contains the test below.
+You can find it here: `src/__tests__/index.test.tsx`.

 ```tsx
 import { SyntheticEvent, useState, useRef } from "react";